logto-io/docs/docs/docs/recipes/manage-users/on-admin-console-page.md

 ## Search users

-Input a keyword in the search box above the user table, click the **Search** button, and you'll see the matching users in the table.
+Input a keyword in the search box above the user table, click the "Search" button, and you'll see the matching users in the table.

 The keyword can be: